Project Funding & Incentives

 Small Business Administration — federal Small Business Administration offers a variety of loan programs for very specific purposes.
 SBA 504 loans provide approved small businesses with long-term, fixed-rate financing used to acquire fixed assets for expansion or modernization.
 The 7(a) Loan Program includes financial help for businesses with special requirements.
 For example, funds are available for loans to businesses that handle exports to foreign countries, businesses that operate in rural areas, and for other very specific purposes.
 The SBA’s Microloan Program provides small, short-term loans to small business concerns and certain types of not-for-profit child care centers.

-Tax Increment Financing — Tax Increment Financing is a technique that allows a local government or redevelopment authority to generate revenues for a group of blighted properties targeted for improvement, known as a TIF district.
+Tax Increment Financing — Tax Increment Financing is a technique that allows a local government or redevelopment authority to generate revenues for a group of blighted properties targeted for improvement.
 As improvements are made within the district, and as property values increase, the incremental increases in property tax revenue are earmarked for a fund that is used for improvements within the district.
-Currently, two TIF districts exist in Missoula County: at the 46-acre Champion Sawmill site (now known as the Old Sawmill District), just west and across the Clark Fork River from downtown Missoula; and at the 148-acre Stimson Lumber Mill site in Bonner.